SpartnerNL/laravel-excel-docs/3.1/architecture/README.md

 The `Excel` manager will then delegate the handling to the `Maatwebsite\Excel\Writer`.
 The first action of the `Writer` is to register the event listeners that are registered.
 Next it will create a new `PhpOffice\PhpSpreadsheet\Spreadsheet` instance that we will use to convert our `Export` object to.

-The first event that is raised, is the `BeforeExport` event.
+The first event raised is the `BeforeExport` event.
 This is raised just after the `Spreadsheet` instance is created and allows early access to it.

 #### Multiple sheets